rokbattles/rokbattles/README.md

 ## What is ROK Battles

-ROK Battles is a community-driven platform for sharing battle reports and surfacing actionable trends in Rise of Kingdoms.
-With explicit opt-in, in-game mails (primarily battle reports) are relayed to our backend, parsed, and aggregated into public datasets.
-These datasets power real-time browsing of battle reports alongside battle details—including commanders, equipment, armaments, and inscriptions—and drive trend exploration; no account required to explore.
+ROK Battles is a community-driven platform for sharing, exploring, and analyzing battle reports and viewing trends in Rise of Kingdoms.

 ## Project Status